 Calculate a realistic budget

 When you’re looking at potential properties, it’s easy to be swayed by large homes, acres of land or impressive interior design.
 However, stretching your budget too far can make it difficult to maintain a property and could lead to financial problems further down the line.
 To prevent this from happening, calculate a realistic budget before you start browsing properties and be sure to stick to it.
-Figure out what you can afford for a monthly payment, not just what the bank says you can afford.
+If you’re a doctor you may find you qualify for larger physician loans in California than you may be comfortable with, so you want to figure out what you can realistically afford for a monthly payment, not just what the bank says you can afford.

 Decide how to finance your home